avisi-cloud/structurizr-site-generatr/docs/example/workspace-docs/02-markdown-features.md

 #### Mermaid diagram support

-structurizr-site-generatr is using the actual mermaid.js version.
+Structurizr Site Generatr is using the actual mermaid.js version.
 Therefore every diagram type, supported by mermaid may be used in markdown documentation files.

 * flowchart
 * sequence diagram